Falcon Crest: Later seasons

 With the departures of many of the core cast, coupled with the shifting tastes of the public in the mid-1980s, ratings began to drop (as had ratings for all of the primetime soaps of that era).
 By the late 1980s, U.S. ratings were dominated by sitcoms and more realistic legal/crime dramas such as L.A.
 Law and In the Heat of the Night.
 During its eighth season, Soap Opera Digest gave Falcon Crest the title of "Most Ruined Show" (that season finished 52nd in the annual ratings).
-The series attempted to revitalize like Knots Landing had successfully done the previous year, but by the beginning of the ninth and final season in 1989, Angela, Lance, and Emma were the only three characters left from the original cast.
+The series attempted to revitalize as Knots Landing had successfully done the previous year, but by the beginning of the ninth and final season in 1989, Angela, Lance, Emma and Chao-Li were the only four characters left from the original cast.
 Jane Wyman was absent for most of that season due to her own health concerns; storylines had Angela attacked and fall into a coma for several months.
 The final season then revolved around a battle between Richard and newcomer Michael Sharpe for control of Falcon Crest.

 CBS executives made the decision to end Falcon Crest when ratings during the ninth season dropped to 63rd place.
 Jane Wyman returned to the series for the last three episodes.
 The show ended happily with a family wedding taking place on the grounds of the mansion.
 Taking a walk outside, Angela delivered a soliloquy (written by Wyman herself) that brought the series to a conclusion, mentioning past characters and events, but looking forward to the future.
 The final scene of the series shows her raising her glass to the land: "A toast to you, Falcon Crest, and long may you live."